d-khan/student-roster/README.md

 ## Authentication and Privacy

 Student Roster does **not** store your SDCCD username, password, or MFA code.
-Authentication is completed directly through the institution's browser-based sign-in process.
+Authentication is completed through the institution's browser-based sign-in process.

-Browser authentication state may be retained locally on your computer so that you do not have to sign in on every run.
+Browser authentication state may be retained locally on your computer so that you do not have to sign in every time you run the application.

 Student Roster is intended for **authorized SDCCD faculty use**.
 Users are responsible for protecting exported student information and handling it in accordance with applicable institutional privacy and data-security requirements.

-## Supported Platforms

-- macOS — Apple Silicon (ARM64)
-- macOS — Intel (x86-64)
-- Windows — Intel/AMD 64-bit (x64)
-- Windows — ARM64

-## Version
+## All Releases

-**Student Roster 1.4.2**
+Previous versions and all available installers can be found on the [GitHub Releases](https://github.com/d-khan/student-roster/releases) page.

 ## Author